ziprangga/sapuBersih/README.md

 # 🧹 sapuBersih

-**sapuBersih** is a macOS cleanup tool designed to help you safely remove application-related files or folders from your system.
-It provides intuitive features like drag-and-drop support, Finder automation, and log file analysis.
+**sapuBersih** is a cleanup tool designed to safely remove applications and their associated files or folders from the macOS system.

 This app was built using open-source components and inspired by privacy guides from Sunknudsen (https://github.com/sunknudsen/privacy-guides/tree/master/how-to-clean-uninstall-macos-apps-using-appcleaner-open-source-alternative).
 Some of the scripts in this app adapt references from his guides, so I want to give him a big thank you!